What is Collaborative Divorce?

 - You can focus on settlement.
 Removing the threat of litigation reduces anxiety and fear, thereby helping you focus on finding positive solutions.

 - You negotiate a better settlement.
-Every family is unique and every family deserves a unique solution to the issues raised in a separation and divorce.
-The collaborative process allows you to “think outside the box” and to fashion more creative solutions than those that would be issued by a judge after a contested court proceeding.
+Every family is unique and deserves unique solutions to the issues raised in a separation and divorce.
+The collaborative process allows you to “think outside the box” and to fashion more creative results than those that would be issued by a judge after a contested court proceeding.

 - You create the framework for a better tomorrow.
 There is no pain-free way to end a marriage, but by reducing stress, working in a climate of cooperation, and treating each other with respect, you and your spouse are creating an environment in which you and your children can thrive moving forward.